 There are several solutions to cleaning hard-to-reach areas on your vinyl siding, such as wand extensions and soft bristle brushes with long handles, but it’s best to hire a professional in these cases.
 An experienced technician will be able to safely and completely clean all areas of your vinyl siding.

-How to prevent algae growth on vinyl siding?
+How do I prevent algae growth on vinyl siding?

-Algae is generally found in areas with a cool, moist climate with a lack of direct sunlight.
+Algae are generally found in areas with a cool, moist climate and a lack of direct sunlight.
 The best way to prevent algae growth is to have your siding cleaned once per year.

-How to remove rust stains from vinyl siding?
+How do I remove rust stains from vinyl siding?

 The Vinyl Siding Institute (VSI) lists these cleaners as commonly accepted applications: Fantastik, Murphy Oil Soap, and Windex.